rastapasta/foodsharing/README.md

   * Deep linking via apple-app-site-association, needs to be merged to fs master
   * Settings screen to setup background pull / notifications?

+## 😢 Why no English version?

+It's all ready for it - all string are in an easy to maintain i18n.
+Just the [foorsharing endpoints](https://gitlab.com/foodsharing-dev/foodsharing/tree/master/src/Controller) deverserve some love by someone motivated.
+Things like the profile information and report functionalities are German only on the backend - fix it, and i will adapt the app!